-The castle of Eger is located on a hillside, within walking distance from the Main Square, “Dobo Ter”.
-Cross the small Eger river and follow the winding and narrow streets all the way up the hill where you will reach the main gate for the entrance.
+The castle of Eger is on a hillside, within walking distance from the Main Square, “Dobo Ter.”
+Cross the small Eger river and follow the winding and narrow streets up the hill, where you will reach the main gate for the entrance.

-The castle is part of the fortification built in the 15th century and it is bound to the bravery of the Hungarian soldiers who beat back the Turkish army in 1552.
-This episode occupies a very special place in the Hungarian History and it was beautifully captured even in literature as an example of heroism and courage.
+The castle is part of the fortification built in the 15th century, and it is bound to the bravery of the Hungarian soldiers who beat back the Turkish army in 1552.
+Thus, this episode occupies a special place in Hungarian History, and it was beautifully captured even in literature as an example of heroism and courage.

-The construction had an inner and an outer fortress, a gate tower and 6 bastions.
+The construction had an inner and an outer fortress, a gate tower, and six bastions.
 Luckily, the fortress had strong foundations as it was built on the ruins of an earlier stone fort.
 This aspect was an advantage during the battle with the Turks in the 16th century.

-In 1550, The Ottoman Sultan, Suleiman the Magnificent started the expansion of his empire and attacked the Austrian and Hungarian territories.
-Even though this campaign was a successful one for the Turks, they could not manage to conquer Eger.
+In 1550, The Ottoman Sultan, Suleiman the Magnificent, started expanding his empire and attacking Austrian and Hungarian territories.
+However, even though this campaign was successful for the Turks, they could not conquer Eger.

-On the other side, there were around 2000 Hungarians (soldiers, peasants and few dozen women), commanded by Captain Istvan Dobo.
-Outnumbered but having great leaders and lots of explosive resources, the small garrison resisted and after 39 days of bloody battles, the Ottomans withdrew.
+On the other side, there were around 2000 Hungarians (soldiers, peasants, and a few dozen women), commanded by Captain Istvan Dobo.
+Outnumbered but having great leaders and lots of explosive resources, the small garrison resisted, and after 39 days of bloody battles, the Ottomans withdrew.

-Historians claim that the Hungarian victory was possible also because of the lack of enough munition of the Ottomans, the fighting between the Ottoman leaders, corruption of the Turkish officers but also the bad weather (end of autumn with low temperatures during night and lot of cold rain).
+Historians claim that the Hungarian victory was also possible because of the lack of enough munition of the Ottomans, the fighting between the Ottoman leaders, corruption of the Turkish officers, and the bad weather (end of autumn with low temperatures during night and a lot of cold rain).

 The legend of the Eger victory

 “There is a local legend that explains the victory of Eger in 1552.
-The legend says that, in late autumn and after many days of fighting, the exhausted soldiers asked their captain to give them something to quench their thirst and fire them up.
+In late autumn and after many days of fighting, the legend says that the exhausted soldiers asked their captain to give them something to quench their thirst and fire them up.

-The captain offered them the local, red dry wine straight from the cellars and as the soldiers were drinking, the wine streamed down on their beards and moustaches, all the way to their armor.
+The captain offered them the local, red dry wine straight from the cellars, and as the soldiers were drinking, the wine streamed down on their beards and mustaches, all the way to their armor.

-During the fight, the Ottomans saw the dark and red liquid and they got scared.
-They thought that the Hungarian soldiers would have drank the Bull’s blood, thus explaining their strength in battle.”
+During the fight, the Ottomans saw the dark and red liquid, and they got scared.
+They thought that the Hungarian soldiers would have drunk the Bull’s blood, thus explaining their strength in battle.”

-The aspect that you will like for sure, is the high technologies and apps that can be used during the visit by the tourists.
-These means are very important as they help the visitor to get a better understanding about how the citadel used to look like in the 15 and 16th century and how the people lived here.
+The aspect that you will like for sure is the high technologies and apps that can be used during the visit by the tourists.
+These means are important as they help the visitor to get a better understanding of how the citadel used to look like in the 15 and 16th centuries and how the people lived here.

 Opening hours and tickets for Eger castle: